SSSEVA presents President’s Award for Volunteerism

 Brian Ellis is a volunteer driver through Senior Services’ Meals on Wheels program.

 “One of the reasons I volunteer is because while being an active duty service member, I feel like it is important to give back to the community while setting a high standard,” Mr. Ellis said.
-“The main reason I [volunteer] is because I really enjoy meeting people around the Hampton Roads area that need help.
+“The main reason I volunteer is because I really enjoy meeting people around the Hampton Roads area that need help.
 The stories they share and few minutes we spend together are priceless.
-[At one of the volunteer routes] I met a lady [who] was 101 years old.
-She told me that she drank a beer and walked a block a day and that was her secret to longevity.
-I would look forward to meeting her every time I went out.
+[At one of the volunteer routes] I met a lady who was 101 years old.
+She told me that she drank a beer and walked a block a day and that was her secret to long life.
+I looked forward to meeting her every time I went out.
 She was always my last stop so I could stay and chat with her for a while.”

 Thank you Brian for uniting in service with us to help seniors in our community!